Algernon de Horsey: Naval career

 On 8 September 1878, Admiral de Horsey in the Shah visited Pitcairn Island.

 His Admiralty report includes the remark, "One stranger, an American, has settled on the island – a doubtful acquisition."
 This line inspired Mark Twain to write the short story The Great Revolution in Pitcairn (1879).

-He was appointed KCB on 9 November 1903 and lived at Melcombe House in Cowes.
+He was appointed KCB in the 1903 Birthday Honours and lived at Melcombe House in Cowes.
 He frequently contributed letters to The Times and wrote An African Pilot and The Rule of the Road at Sea.
 He was chairman of Isle of Wight magistrates for many years and Deputy Lieutenant.
 On 7 November 1913, he was appointed a deputy governor of the Isle of Wight.
 He died on 22 October 1922 and was described by The Times as "Doyen of the Navy".
 He is buried, together with his wife Caroline, at Carisbrooke (Mountjoy) Cemetery within sight of Carisbrooke Castle.

 Family

 He married Caroline, daughter of Admiral Andrew Drew, in 1861 and was the father of Louisa Mary Adeline de Horsey Phillips and grandfather of Admiral Tom Phillips.
 His son was Vice Admiral Victor Yorke de Horsey while his other daughter married Major William Croughton of the 3rd Dragoon Guards.